-You must register with us for a California Tire Fee Account and pay the California Tire Fee if you sell new tires at retail or if you lease or rent vehicles with new tires to your customers.
+You must register with us for a California Tire Fee Account and pay the California Tire Fee if you sell new tires at retail or if you sell/lease/rent vehicles (including trailers) with new tires to your customers.

 Online Registration – Register with us for your seller's permit and apply for any of the licenses, permits, or accounts listed above, or add a business location to an existing account.

 If you have already registered with us, you will find these tools helpful in maintaining your account.